Breast DensityFact Sheet

 Breast density is a measure used to describe the proportion of the different tissues that make up a woman’s breasts.
 Breast density compares the area of breast and connective tissue seen on a mammogram to the area of fat.
-Breast and connective tissue are denser than fat and this difference shows up on a mammogram.
+Breast and connective tissue are denser than fat and this difference shows up on a mammogram (see images).

-Learn more about about the anatomy of the breast.
+Learn more about the anatomy of the breast.

 How do health care providers use breast density?